KawarabeEcma/ecma-descriptions/youtube/README.md

 By chance, He helps a human with his work, then becomes a front-end web developer.

 🥒 what is kappa?
-It's a famous "Yokai" in Japan.
+It's a famous "Yokai" in JP.

 🥒 Please note
 While we strive to make the content of my videos and streaming as accurate as possible.